A Network-Constrained Demand Response Game for Procuring Energy Balancing Services: Case study

 \subsection{Convergence properties of Algorithm \ref{alg1}}

-We use the same setup as in Scenario 2 of the previous subsection.
-Fig. \ref{fig:simulation31} shows the evolution of the bids $\beta$ and the dual variables $\gamma$, where the latter are associated with the maximum availability constraints.
-As it can be seen from the figure, the algorithm converges in $400$ iterations.
-In addition, the dual variable corresponding to consumer $28$ takes positive values as soon as ($\sim$ Iteration $200$) its allocated flexibility reaches its maximum available flexibility.
-In addition, due to the line capacity constraints as shown in Fig. \ref{fig:simulation22}, consumer $18$'s strategy is restricted to $-6.21$, which leads to a few flexibility allocation for this consumer.
+We use the same setup as in Scenario 2 of the previous subsection to show the transient performance of the algorithm.
+To facilitate comparison, we assume all consumers adopt the same step sizes as $\rho_n=\bar{\rho}$ and $\nu_n=\bar{\nu}$.
+Hence, a larger $c$ means a larger step size for bid updates and a smaller step size for dual variable updates.
+Fig.~\ref{fig:betagamma33large} and Fig.~\ref{fig:betagamma33small} show the evolution of the bids $\beta$ and the dual variables $\gamma$ under different step sizes, where the dual variables $\gamma$ are associated with the flexibility capacity constraints.
+As illustrated in the figures, the algorithm converges within $400$ iterations for $c=0.4$ and requires only $150$ iterations for $c=0.8$.
+In addition, the dual variable corresponding to Consumer 28 takes positive values as soon as its allocated flexibility reaches its maximum available flexibility.
+Furthermore, as demonstrated in Fig. \ref{fig:simulation22}, line capacity constraints limit Consumer 18's strategy to $-6.21$, resulting in a low flexibility allocation for this consumer.

-In order to better see the transient performance of the algorithm, we also show in Fig. \ref{fig:simulation32} the normalized error of the flexibility profile, i.e. $\|x^k-x^*\|^2/\|x^*\|^2$, where the $x^*$ is the flexibility allocation at the v-GNE of the game $\mathcal{G}$.
-As can be seen from the figure, the error signal converges to zero after a short transient response.
+To demonstrate that this algorithm consistently converges to the v-GNE rather than any other fixed points, Fig. \ref{fig:simulation32} presents the evolution of the normalized errors of the flexibility profile, defined as $\|x^k-x^*\|^2/\|x^*\|^2$.
+Here, $x^*$ represents the flexibility allocation at the v-GNE for the game $\mathcal{G}$, which can be determined by solving the optimization problem \eqref{eq_optimization2}.
+From the figure, it is evident that all error signals converge to zero following a brief transient phase, with a larger value of $c$ resulting in faster convergence.
+Therefore, selecting larger $c$ (larger step sizes for bid updates) can accelerate the convergence.

-Finally, we investigate the scalability of our algorithm by observing the required number of iterations for convergence as we increase the number of active consumers.
-To this end, we consider the stopping criterion
+Finally, we investigate the scalability of our algorithm by showing the required computational time for convergence.
+To this end, we implement our market clearing method for various numbers of active consumers on the IEEE 33-bus system and IEEE 69-bus system \cite{zimmerman2010matpower}.
+We consider a stopping criterion as

-We assign active consumers to the buses of distribution arbitrarily.
-Table~\ref{table_convergence} shows that the required number of iterations increases linearly with respect to the number of active consumers, demonstrating the scalability of our method.